babylon-runtime/babylon-runtime.github.io/_pages/api/patch.md

    }
 }
 ```

 > Each material having **keyword** in its name will get its ambientColor set to **#2c789b**.

+### Filters

-You can add a filter to your selector to be sure working only on materials (useful if some other elements like meshes have identical naming):
+You can add a filter to your selector to be sure working only on materials (useful if some other elements like meshes have identical naming).

+[Available filters](https://github.com/babylon-runtime/_r/blob/master/src/Selector.ts#L88) are: mesh, light, material, multimaterial, texture, camera.

 ```javascript
 {